squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 - Querying multiple database systems with dbview models and joining the results together in a single dataset / API endpoint
 - Using a Python data model that loads a machine learning (ML) model to create a column for ML model predictions

-In addition, the following topics may also useful for your Squirrels projects:
+In addition, the following topics may also be useful for your Squirrels projects:
+- [Answer Data Questions with AI and Squirrels MCP](../guides/mcp) - Use the built-in MCP server from your Squirrels project to allow AI chatbots (that support MCP) to interact with your Squirrels projects
-- [User Model](../concepts/user) - Configure custom user attributes and use them to control behaviour of data models
+- [User Model & Authentication](../concepts/user) - Configure custom user attributes and use them to control behaviour of data models, and configure additional authentication providers (such as Google, GitHub, etc.) if needed
 - [Context Variables & Placeholders](../concepts/context) - We briefly touched on context variables in this tutorial, but not placeholders
+- [Deploy with Docker](../guides/deploy) - Deploy your Squirrels project with Docker
 - [Date Utils](../concepts/dateutils) - Use the `date_utils` module to apply a series of date transformations to parameter selections
-- [Deploy with Docker](../guides/deploy) - Deploy your Squirrels project with Docker

 You can also check out the [CLI References] to understand the commands available with Squirrels, or check out the [Python APIs] available in the Squirrels library.